The Boldin Financial Planner Take control of your plans. Retire earlier, with more security and find financial confidence.

 Genworth found that Americans underestimate the cost of long-term care by a full 50%.

-Costs vary dramatically nationwide, but Genworth’s study estimates the average annual costs of long-term care to be:
+Costs vary dramatically nationwide, but Genworth’s study estimates the average annual costs of long-term care in 2024 to be:

 Long-term care costs are so high that it is common for retirees who have hundreds of thousands in retirement savings to spend everything they have left on healthcare and still need Medicaid in the years before they die.